paudelsamir/365DaysOfData/12-Learn-NLP-By-Building-Sentiment-Analysis-System/README.md

   - [Deployment](#deployment)

-[!NOTE]
+> [!NOTE]
-> This roadmap reflects the practical steps I can implement based on my current theoretical understanding.
+> This reflects the practical steps I can implement based on my current theoretical understanding (refined with claude with hints on the way).
 My goal is to cover approximately 76% of core NLP concepts through this sentiment analysis project.
 As I progress, I'll learn and incorporate additional topics beyond my present knowledge.

 ## Phase 1: Data Setup & Cleaning